 You want to start to transition out of being their coach, which is a difficult thing to do.
 But you do want to stay upbeat and positive about this change that’s happening for everybody.
 One reason is so that you don’t burn any bridges for good recommendations as you leave.
 Another reason is so that you don’t become a very bitter person every day you have to go to that job.
 Your reputation in the long run is more important than being a bitter person at your job.

-Chris Fore has his Masters degree in Athletic Administration, is a Certified Athletic Administrator and serves as an Adjunct Professor in the M.S.
-Physical Education – Sports Management program at Azusa Pacific University.
+Chris Fore has his Masters degree in Athletic Administration, is a Certified Athletic Administrator and served as an Adjunct Professor in the M.S.
+Physical Education – Sports Management program at Azusa Pacific University for three years.
 He serves as the President of the California Coaches Association.
 Fore also runs Eight Laces Consulting which specializes in helping coaches nationwide in their job search process.
 Fore has been named to the Hudl Top 100 Coaches, and the Top 5 Best High School Football Coaches to follow on Twitter by MaxPreps.
 Follow him!